NAME

 - 2 columns with matching residues (

-Gpresent only in the query), - 1 column with matching residues (
+Gpresent only in the query, a gap in the target), - 1 column with matching residues (

-GGpresent only in the target), - 4 columns with matching residues (
+GGpresent only in the target, gaps in the query), - 4 columns with matching residues (

-MMIMDDMMMM.
-Note that M does not distinguish matches from
+encoding it reads 2M1D1M2I4M.
+Note that M does not distinguish

-mismatches; a mismatching column is encoded with the same operation
+matches from mismatches; a mismatching column is encoded with the same

 SEE ALSO